The following definitions and regulations apply to undergraduate standing:

 - Readmission Following Academic Dismissal: Students dismissed for academic deficiencies who wish to apply for readmission to SUNY Poly must submit their written application to the Registrar’s Office to be reviewed by Dismissal Appeals Committee.
 The committee will evaluate the application and make a determination as to readmission.
 The committee may delay readmission until one full semester has elapsed and will generally do so if a student is applying for readmission a second time.
 A student granted readmission to SUNY Poly will be placed on academic reinstatement.
 Establishing matriculation in a degree program is governed by the regulations for matriculation in that program at the time of readmission.

 - Voluntary Withdrawal: To retain good academic standing, students who withdraw voluntarily must officially withdraw through the Registrar’s Office.
 Students who do not officially withdraw may receive failing grades in any courses not completed.
 The student who withdraws voluntarily without being granted a leave of absence loses matriculation status.
-Should the student desire to return at a later time, the student must file a Petition for Readmission form with the Registrar’s Office and be approved for readmission.
+Should the student desire to return at a later time, the student must file a Readmission application with the Registrar’s Office and be approved for readmission.
 (Admission/graduation requirements in effect at the time of re-entry will apply.)

 - Leave of Absence: Leave of absence for a specified period of time may be granted to a student who is not subject to academic dismissal.
 The student applying for leave of absence must give a definite date for re-registration (at this institution) of no longer than one academic year from the date of leaving SUNY Poly.
 A student not returning for re-registration within the specified time will be classified as officially withdrawn from SUNY Poly.
 Application for leave of absence must be made to the Dean of the college in which the student is enrolled.